 People interact with multitudes of other species on a daily basis.
 These species shape our lives in many ways, notably by providing services, such as clean air and food.
 I am interested in the intricacies of interactions between humans, plants, and, the most biodiverse creatures on the earth, insects.
 I study the inadvertent ways in which constructing our environments changes the species that live in cities and more natural habitats, such as forests.
 To maximize the utility of the knowledge I create, I focus research questions within ecosystems of cultural or economic importance.

+I approach research collaboratively and with a variety of tools, from citywide field experiments to analysis of historical specimens.
 In the past, I have studied the effects of urbanization and climate change on insect herbivores and their host trees.
-Now I am a Postdoctoral Fellow at Harvard and McGill Universities, where I am developing methods for using museum specimens in novel ways to reconstruct the histories of plant-insect interactions.
-For details, see the “Research” page.
+Now I am an NSF Postdoctoral Fellow at Harvard and McGill Universities, where I am developing methods for using museum specimens in novel ways to reconstruct the histories of plant-insect interactions spanning the plant tree of life.